-1. The Company Already Has Policies Addressing the Issues Raised in the Shareholder Proposal
+1. The Company Already Has Policies Addressing the Issues Raised in the Shareholder Proposal.

-The Shareholder Proposal requests that the Board of Directors create a comprehensive policy articulating our Company's respect for and commitment to the human right to water.
+The Proponents' shareholder proposal requests that the Board of Directors create a comprehensive policy articulating our Company's respect for and commitment to the human right to water.
 It is the Company's position that, by its very nature as a public water utility, the Company operates under a comprehensive policy that respects and is committed to the public's right to water.
-Additionally, the Company believes that its publicly available Mission Statement, Fact Sheet and Sustainability Report, all of which are available on the Company's website already address the underlying concerns and accomplish the essential objective of the Shareholder Proposal.
+Additionally, the Company believes that its publicly available Mission Statement, Fact Sheet and Sustainability Report, all of which are available on the Company's website, already address the underlying concerns of, and accomplish the essential objective of, the shareholder proposal.